rorywalsh/cabbage/Docs/markdown/custom_plant_imports.md

 ### csoundcode

 The **csoundcode** section is where you declare your custom user defined opcodes.
 These UDOs can be used to interact with your plant code.
-It is good practice to use the namespace defined in the **namespace** section as a pre or post-fix to your UDO name.
+It is good practice to use the nameSpace defined in the **nameSpace** section as a pre or post-fix to your UDO name.
 Every UDO you create needs to accept a string parameter that can be used to construct channel names that match those created by Cabbage.
 See below for a full example of how all this works.

 ### info
 The **info** section should be filled with information about how to use your custom widget and associated UDOs.